Data Augmentation for Bayesian Deep Learning: Applications

 The outcomes $y_i$ are coded as $\pm 1$, and $\tau$ is assumed fixed.

 For likelihood function $\ell$ and regularization penalty $\phi$, we assume

-Here each $\lambda_j$ is endowed with a P\'{o}lya distribution prior $P(\lambda_j)$.
-And let $\omega_i^{-1}$ have a P\'{o}lya distribution with $\alpha=1,\kappa=1/2$.
-The following three updates will generate a sequence of estimates that converges to a stationary point of posterior:
+where $\mu_W, \kappa_W$ are pre-specified terms controlling the prior of the penalty term and $\lambda$ is endowed with a P\'{o}lya distribution prior $P(\lambda)$.
+Let $\omega_i^{-1}$ have a P\'{o}lya distribution with $\alpha=1,\kappa=1/2$, the following three updates will generate a sequence of estimates that converges to a stationary point of posterior